semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 For more information about the rules for such States, see the guides – [Errors, n/a, nothing found in widgets](/components/widget-empty/), [Global errors](/patterns/global-errors/), etc.

-@## The header of the table
+@## Table header

-For all "empty" states of the table, we keep the header.
+For all empty states of the table, we keep the header.
 If it has sorting icons, we also keep them.

 ![empty table with head](static/empty-yes-no.png)